 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

-It appears that not long after returning to the camp that he was selected for another detail to Palawan Island.
-On August 2, 1942, the POWs arrived at Puerto Princess on Palawan Island to build an airfield while ten POWs worked as mechanics at a Japanese garage repairing trucks.
-The POW camp was designated 10-A and they occupied the old Constabulary barracks.
+It appears that not known when, but he was selected for another detail to Palawan Island.
+The original POW detachment to the island arrived on August 12, 1942.
+The POW camp was designated 10-A and the POWs occupied the old Constabulary barracks.
 Since the quarters had fallen apart, the POWs spent the next week attempting to make the barracks livable.
-Food for the POWs was wormy rice and a cup of soup.
+Little is known about the food given to the POWs.
+What is known is that the food was wormy rice and a cup of soup.
 Those who were sick had their rations cut in half.

 It was in late February or early March 1943, that his mother received word that he was a Prisoner of War.
 His mother received this telegram from the War Department.

 “REPORT JUST RECEIVED THROUGH INTERNATIONAL RED CROSS STATES THAT YOUR SON PRIVATE JOSEPH P HENDERSON IS A PRISONER OF WAR OF THE JAPANESE GOVERNMENT IN PHILIPPINE ISLANDS LETTER OF INFORMATION FOLLOWS FROM THE PROVOST MARSHALL GENERAL=